cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyMetric.python.md

 - *Type:* str

-The LaunchDarkly project key.
+The metrics's project key.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/metric#project_key DataLaunchdarklyMetric#project_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/data-sources/metric#project_key DataLaunchdarklyMetric#project_key}

----

-##### `description`<sup>Optional</sup> <a name="description" id="@cdktf/provider-launchdarkly.dataLaunchdarklyMetric.DataLaunchdarklyMetric.Initializer.parameter.description"></a>

-- *Type:* str

-A short description of what the metric will be used for.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/metric#description DataLaunchdarklyMetric#description}

----

-##### `event_key`<sup>Optional</sup> <a name="event_key" id="@cdktf/provider-launchdarkly.dataLaunchdarklyMetric.DataLaunchdarklyMetric.Initializer.parameter.eventKey"></a>

-- *Type:* str

-The event key for your metric (if custom metric).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/metric#event_key DataLaunchdarklyMetric#event_key}

 ---